Roger Linn

 Roger Curtis Linn is an American designer of electronic musical instruments and equipment.
-He is the designer of the LM-1, the first drum machine to use samples, and the MPC sampler, which had a major influence on the development of hip hop.
-Roger Linn is also a member of the Dead Presidents Society, a group of innovators in the field of electronic music.
+He is the designer of the LM-1 (the first drum machine to use samples), and its successor, the LinnDrum, which were both used extensively in 1980s pop music.
+Later in the decade, he designed the MPC sampler, which had a major influence on the development of hip hop.
+Linn is a member of the Dead Presidents Society, a group of innovators in the field of electronic music.

 Linn Electronics

-In 1979, Roger Linn and Alex Moffett founded Linn Moffett Electronics (soon to be renamed Linn Electronics) to develop Linn's design for a drum machine that uses digital samples.
+In 1979, Roger Linn and Alex Moffett founded Linn Moffett Electronics, soon renamed Linn Electronics, to develop Linn's design for a drum machine that used samples.
 It would be called LM-1 for Linn/Moffett/1.
 Moffett left the company in 1982.
 Linn used his new drum machine and performed with Leon Russell on his album Life and Love in 1979.

 LM-1

-In 1980, Roger Linn released the world's first drum machine to use digital samples, the LM-1 Drum Computer.
-The LM-1 was the first drum machine to use samples of a real drum kit, which Linn recorded with Los Angeles session drummer Art Wood.
-Examples of the LM-1 in use can be found on recordings by Prince, Gary Numan, and Michael Jackson.
+In 1980, Roger Linn released the LM-1 Drum Computer.
+It was one of the first programmable drum machines and the first to use samples of acoustic drums.
+Linn wanted a machine that would produce more realistic sounds and offer more than preset patterns.
+The LM-1 became a staple of 1980s pop music and helped establish drum machines as credible tools.
+It appeared on records by artists including the Human League, Gary Numan, Mecano, Icehouse, Michael Jackson, Queen, Tears For Fears and particularly Prince.

 LinnDrum

-In 1982 Linn released the LinnDrum as the successor to the LM-1.
-It improved on the LM-1 in some ways like the addition of crash and ride cymbal samples.
-One drawback: on the LinnDrum, only the snare, tom, and conga samples can be tuned, whereas the LM-1 allows every sound to be individually tuned.
-Its high-quality samples, flexibility and affordability made the LinnDrum popular.
-It sold more units than its predecessor (the LM-1) and its successor (the Linn 9000) combined.
-The LinnDrum was used on countless recordings throughout the 1980s, including a-Ha's international hit "Take On Me".
+In 1982, Linn released the cheaper and more stable LinnDrum, which was a commercial success.
+It was cheaper and more widely produced than his first drum machine, the Linn LM-1,.
+It was used by artists and producers including Trevor Horn, Mark Knopfler, Naked Eyes, Stock Aitken Waterman, Sandy Vee and Justin Hayward.